-Structural frame of automobile collects heat from engine and emanates light.
+Structural frame of an automobile keeps the engine cool.

 Beak of Ramphastos Toco exchanges heat and regulates body temperature.